Get Matched With MBA Programs

 What’s the Difference Between an MBA and a Master’s Degree?

-While an MBA is indeed a master's degree, it is a special sort of business degree.
+While an MBA is indeed a business master's degree, it is a special sort of business degree.
 That is, an MBA degree program provides an upper-level general business education that includes nearly every aspect of a business.
 To that general education, most programs allow students to take a series of courses in their specialty area.

 On the other hand, there are master's degrees that focus on one specific area, such as accounting, marketing, or human resources.
 These degrees are extremely valuable, but they might not provide the same breadth of knowledge as an MBA.
 If, for instance, a professional is aiming at a C-level position, they may need a broader and deeper academic background.
 However, some many already have a strong general business background from their undergraduate degree and their subsequent work experience.
 They may thus want to focus on a particular passion, such as marketing or finance, that can add a new dimension to their career.